How to Improve the Billing and Collection Process for Your Dental Office

 The more your dental practice can do to clarify and streamline payments, the less likely a jumbled billing and collection process is to negatively impact your business.

-While it might not be feasible to collect fees upfront for more expensive procedures, requesting payment at the time of service for treatments costing less than $200 can go a long way to reducing your collections.
+While collecting fees upfront for more expensive procedures might not be feasible, requesting payment at the time of service for treatments costing less than $200 can go a long way to reduce your collections.

 • Encourage more patients to pay on the spot